vecna/GL-virtual/Readme.md

 If you're looking for download the GlobaLeaks Virtual Image: you're in the wrong section :)
 ===========================================================================================

-download the image from https://github.com/globaleaks/GL-Virtual-Image
+download the image from:

+	THE VIRTUAL IMAGE IS UNDER CREATION - SOON SHALL BE READY

 What's GlobaLeaks
 =================